 Meaning In Life

-According to Albert Einstein, the meaning in life is found by, “Giving to those whose existence is the cause of your happiness.”
+According to Albert Einstein, the meaning in life is found by “Giving to those whose existence is the cause of our happiness.”

-This theory is very much in accord with the Biblical instruction to, “Love your friend as much as you love yourself.”
-According to Rabbi Akiva, this is in fact the whole point of the Torah (Bible), to teach us how to “Love your friend as much as you love yourself.”
+This theory is very similar to the Biblical instruction to “Love your friend as much as you love yourself.”
+According to Rabbi Akiva, this is in fact the whole point of the Torah (Bible), to teach us how to “Love your friend, as much as you love yourself.”

 Rabbi Hillel and the Gentile

 I was recently reading an interesting Judaic article that asked the following question: There is a well-known story that a gentile once came to the great Rabbi Hillel, the foremost Jewish leader of his age, and asked him for the guiding principle of Judaism, to which he replied, “What you don’t want others to do to you, don’t do to them.
 The rest of the Torah/Bible is the explanation of this principle.”
 The question was subsequently asked, why did Rabbi Hillel frame it in the negative by saying, “What you don’t want others to do to you, don’t do to them” when he could have framed it in the positive such as, “What you want others to do to you, do to them?”
 Additionally, this would seem a more accurate description of the Biblical injunctions, such as loaning money interest-free; giving charity, etc. However, Rabbi Hillel was teaching everyone an exceptionally important lesson.
 Why is it that when we do something wrong, it doesn’t seem to bother us at all but when someone else does something wrong, we are often ready to jump down their throats, “How could you possibly have done such an evil, vile, rude, inconsiderate thing?!”